Brooklyn X Pittsburgh: The Industry of Art

 481 Van Brunt St Door #7A, Brooklyn, NY 11231

-For this exhibition, we challenge artists from or in Brooklyn and Pittsburgh to submit works that celebrate the innovation and industry of these two cities, and in whatever form you think captures the spirit of creativity and making.
+For this exhibition, artists from Pittsburgh, as well as those in Brooklyn who are connected to the region, have shared works that celebrate the innovation and industry of these two cities and capture the spirit of creativity and making.

 About the juror: